miltorg/KingStation/cores/libretro-mpv/README.md

 available.

-Aims to use features already established in mpv that are not currently available in Retroarch movieplayer.
+Aims to use features already established in mpv that are not currently available in KingStation movieplayer.

-I want to be able to use Retroarch as my movie player on my embedded devices (Raspberry Pi) and desktop using hardware acceleration without having to use Kodi or mpv directly.
+I want to be able to use KingStation as my movie player on my embedded devices (Raspberry Pi) and desktop using hardware acceleration without having to use Kodi or mpv directly.
 Thus allowing for a more integrated experience, and smaller root filesystem.